Category

 Free.

-Notion is the generic doc and database tool.
-For video essayists running their channel operations (calendar, sponsorships, contacts) alongside their video work, Notion handles the operational layer.
+Notion is the generic doc and database tool for running channel operations (calendar, sponsorships, contacts) alongside the video work.

 Best for: Channel operations alongside video essay production.